influxdata/docs-v2/content/v2.0/reference/api.md

 ```

 ## View Influx v2 API Documentation

+<a class="btn" href="/v2.0/api/">InfluxDB v2.0 API documentation</a>

+### View InfluxDB API documentation locally
-Full InfluxDB v2 API documentation is built into the `influxd` service.
+InfluxDB API documentation is built into the `influxd` service and represents
+the API specific to the current version of InfluxDB.
-To view the API documentation, [start InfluxDB](/v2.0/get-started/#start-influxdb)
+To view the API documentation locally, [start InfluxDB](/v2.0/get-started/#start-influxdb)
 and visit the `/docs` endpoint in a browser.

 <a class="btn" href="http://localhost:9999/docs" target="\_blank">localhost:9999/docs</a>